Technology

 We are faced with thousands of decisions every day with an infinite number of possible outcomes.
 In light of this, you would think that we would be expert decision makers.
 However, thanks to many of our thought processes, this isn’t always the case.

-Firstly, the stress produced when making decision can impede our ability to think clearly.
+Firstly, the stress produced when making a decision can impede our ability to think clearly.
 Most humans are very risk averse, which means we place extra focus on avoiding choices which result in regret.
 This deep set fear of making the wrong choice can influence our brain activity, especially in the medial orbitofrontal region, the anterior cingulate cortex and the hippocampus, the areas which manage emotions and emotion-related memories in the brain.

 We can look at a real life example such as playing poker to highlight this type of thought process.
 If you are playing a game of poker where all players are gambling with valueless matchsticks instead of chips that actually represent thousands of dollars, you are more likely to be calmer and more rational.
 Essentially, when we gamble with lower stake our brain is less alarmed, allowing better judgment.